Relm4/book/src/efficient_ui/tracker.md

 First, we call `self.reset()` at the top of the function body.
 This ensures that the tracker will be reset so we don't track old changes.

 Also, we use setters instead of assignments because we want to track these changes.
 Yet, you could still use the assignment operator if you want to apply changes without notifying the tracker.

+The `gen_unique_icon()` function ensures the new icon won't match the current one, preventing visually identical updates.

 ```rust,no_run,noplayground
 {{#include ../../examples/tracker.rs:update }}